 There are so many options when it comes to cuts from lean to more indulgent, and I love cooking with them all.
 The most familiar cuts for grilling are chops, loin roasts, tenderloin, ribs, and shoulder.
 Italian sausage and ground meat (for lettuce wraps!) are also faves, and I’ve got a favorite happy hour recipe coming soon that involves throwing bacon on the grill.
 Yes, please!

 Time and temperature.

-The secret to great grilling is all about careful timing and even temperature – it’s the difference between meat that is dry (from overcooking) or succulent and juicy – which is what we want.
-I usually use an instant-read thermometer when I’m cooking pork to ensure I get the perfect amount of doneness.
+The secret to great grilling is all about careful timing and even temperature—it’s the difference between meat that is dry (from overcooking) or succulent and juicy, which is what we want.
+I usually use an instant-read thermometer when I’m cooking meat to ensure I get the perfect amount of doneness.

-For pork tenderloin and pork chops, I shoot for an internal temp of 145 degrees, then I remove the pork from the grill and let it rest for 5 minutes (which cooks it a bit more, and redistributes the juices) before slicing.
+For tenderloin and chops, I shoot for an internal temp of 145 degrees, then I remove the it from the grill and let it rest for five minutes (which cooks it a bit more, and redistributes the juices) before slicing.
 Here’s a handy guide for foolproof grilling temperatures.

 My go-to summer marinade.

-*Marinating hack: for optimal flavor-enhancing, I like to take a fork and pierce the pork tenderloin all over to form tiny holes that encourage the marinade to get into every nook and cranny.
-Scroll to the bottom of this post to get the recipe card for my Honey Citrus Soy Marinade.
+Marinating hack: for optimal flavor-enhancing, I like to take a fork and pierce the tenderloin all over to form tiny holes that encourage the marinade to get into every nook and cranny.
+(Scroll to the bottom of this post to get the recipe card for my Honey Citrus Soy Marinade.)

-Scroll on for my go-to marinade recipe, and leave a comment / tag me on Instagram if you give it a try! *this post was in paid partnership with the National Pork Board.
+Scroll on for my go-to marinade recipe, and leave a comment or tag me on Instagram if you give it a try!

 - 1/4 cup soy sauce